 Amazon Tip #1: Sales Velocity

-Sales velocity is a measure of conversion and is, hands down, the most important factor that A9 takes into account when determining your ranking.
-It’s defined by Amazon as the number and dollar amount of a seller’s transactions during any given month.
+Sales velocity is a measure of your rate of conversions.
+It’s considered by insiders to be the single most important factor that A9 takes into account when determining your ranking.
+SV is the number and dollar amount of a seller’s transactions during a given month.
 Consider using PPC or Amazon’s own promotional options to increase sales to take advantage of Amazon’s Best Seller feature, which highlights the most-purchased items.
 Having one of your products as a best-seller indirectly increases your ranking for other products in your store.

 Amazon Tip #2: Product Availability

-The key to this factor is, don’t run out of stock.
-If FBA, keep Amazon stocked with your merchandise.
-Amazon does not like to lose out on sales.
+Rule 1: Don’t ever run out of stock.
+Especially when you’re enrolled in FBA, always make sure to keep Amazon’s warehouse stocked with your merchandise.
+Amazon wants to fulfill every order and keep customers happy.
 If you run out, you disappoint the customer, and you disappoint Amazon.
 Monitor inventory regularly and aim for striking a balance so you have just enough on hand at Amazon at all times.

 Amazon Tip #3: Customer Reviews

-A product on Amazon with at least one review is 65 percent more likely to be purchased over a product with no reviews.
-Consider sending a slip along with products asking customers to leave feedback to increase reviews.
-Just be sure to follow Amazon’s policies for soliciting reviews.
+Having at least one review of your product on Amazon makes it 65 percent more likely to be purchased over a product with no reviews.
+If you send a slip along with products asking customers to leave feedback, you’ll increase reviews.
+But make sure to follow Amazon’s policies for soliciting reviews.